 Modern Gray Zone Conflict

 Gray zone conflict today has been described as “a carefully planned campaign operating in the space between traditional diplomacy and overt military aggression” employed by revisionist states with grand geopolitical ambitions and irresistible capabilities (Mazarr 2015).
 This pessimism has even led some to advocate revamping deterrence to focus on threats from the gray zone (Santoro and Blosserman 2016; Foust 2016; Jackson 2016).
 Russia, and its intervention in Ukraine in particular, is the paradigmatic exemplar (Marten 2015; Thomas 2015).
-Russia uses novel forms of “hybrid warfare” and cyber operations facilitate increased aggression against NATO and the West (Charap 2015; Chivvis 2017).
+Russia uses novel forms of “hybrid warfare” and cyber operations to facilitate increased aggression against NATO and the West (Charap 2015; Chivvis 2017).
 This view holds that aggressors can work around adversaries’ red lines to achieve coercive bargaining success without triggering escalation (Lanoszka 2016; Altman 2017; Jackson 2017).
 If so, we might expect to see Russia engaging in gray zone conflict in as many situations as possible; there is little reason to avoid undertaking an efficient form of warfare that provides significant gains at low cost.
-As we shall see, however, Russia regularly pulls its punches.
+Yet, as we show, Russia regularly pulls its punches.

 The familiar logic of the stability-instability paradox plays out today with different, usually lower, thresholds.
 Deterrence now results as much from the risk of escalation to major conventional war, or even economic disruption, as from the threat of nuclear conflagration.
-One potential novelty, however, is in the growing diversity of ways and means thatlow intensity conflict can be practiced.
-The emergence of new, cheaper implements of coercion, largely but not exclusively as a result of the information revolution, have made it easier to fight circumspect contests (Lindsay and Gartzke 2018).
+One potential novelty, however, exists in the growing diversity of ways (means) available through which low intensity conflict can be practiced.
+The emergence of new, cheaper implements of coercion, largely but not exclusively as a result of the information revolution, have made it easier than before to fight circumspect contests (Lindsay and Gartzke 2018).

 Even those who are skeptical of the potency of new information technologies still tend to highlight the expanded repertoire of military strategies available for low intensity conflict, especially emphasizing online subversion, espionage, and cyber disruption (Rid 2013; Jensen, Valeriano, and Maness 2019).
 Compared to historical instances of subversion this is certainly true.
 Yet there are also more, and more technologically sophisticated, means available for all types of warfare, to include anti-satellite weapons, hypersonic munitions, and anti-ship ballistic missiles that are only likely to be used in major war.
 The apparent expansion of the number and type of means observed in many conflicts in fact reflects a reduction of the range of possible means that belligerents might employ for deterrence and war.
 It is important not to conflate the increasing variety of tools available for conflicts of all types with the use of a subset in limited conflict.
 Cyber operations may be prevalent in the gray zone, but they will be prevalent in every war of the 21st century.